ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       Delete: 4
    )

-   scope_entry = AIF-OSCORE-GROUPCOMM-ADMIN
+   scope_entry = AIF-OSCORE-GROUPCOMM

    scope = << [ + scope_entry ] >>
 ~~~~~~~~~~~~~~~~~~~~

+Future specifications that define new permissions on the admin endpoints at the Group Manager MUST register a corresponding numeric identifier in the "Group OSCORE Admin Permissions" registry defined in {{ssec-iana-group-oscore-admin-permissions-registry}} of this document.

+When using the scope format as defined in this section, the permission set ("Tperm") of each admin scope entry MUST include the "List" permission.
+It follows that, when expressing permissions for Administrators of OSCORE groups as defined in this document, an admin scope entry has the least significant bit of "Tperm" always set to 1.

+Therefore, an Administrator is always allowed to retrieve a list of existing group configurations.
+The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the admin scope entries of the Administrator's Access Token, as well as on possible filter criteria specified in the request from the Administrator.

+Building on the above, the same single scope can include user scope entries as well as admin scope entries, whose specific format is defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and earlier in this section, respectively.
+The two types of scope entries can be unambiguously distinguished by means of the least significant bit of their permission set "Tperm", which has value 0 for the user scope entries and 1 for the admin scope entries.

+The coexistence of user scope entries and admin scope entries within the same scope makes it possible to issue a single Access Token, in case the requesting Client wishes to be a user for some OSCORE groups and at the same time Administrator for some (other) OSCORE groups under the same Group Manager.

+Throughout the rest of this document "scope entry" is exclusively used as referred to "admin scope entry".

+## On Enforcing Different Classes of Administrators

-By relying on the scope format defined above and given an OSCORE group G1 created by a "main" Administrator, then a second "assistant" Administrator can be effectively authorized to perform some operations on G1, in spite of not being the group creator.
+By relying on the scope format defined in this document and given an OSCORE group G1 created by a "main" Administrator, then a second "assistant" Administrator can be effectively authorized to perform some operations on G1, in spite of not being the group creator.

-Furthermore, having the object identifier ("Toid") specialized as a wildcard pattern displays a number of advantages.
+Furthermore, having the object identifier ("Toid") specialized as a pattern displays a number of advantages.

 * The encoded scope can be compact in size, while allowing the Administrator to operate on large pools of group names.

 * The Administrator and the AS do not need to know exact group names when requesting and issuing an Access Token, respectively (see {{getting-access}}).
 In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group, upon its creation (see {{collection-resource-post}}).

 * The Administrator may have established a secure communication association with the Group Manager based on a first Access Token T1, and then created an OSCORE group G. Following the invalidation of T1 (e.g., due to expiration) and the establishment of a new secure communication association with the Group Manager based on a new Access Token T2, the Administrator can seamlessly perform authorized operations on the previously created group G.

-When using the scope format defined in this section, the permission set ("Tperm") of each scope entry MUST include the "List" permission in order for the scope to be considered valid.
-That is, for each scope entry, the unsigned integer Q MUST be odd.
-Therefore, an Administrator is always allowed to retrieve a list of existing group configurations.
-The exact elements included in the returned list are determined by the Group Manager, based on the group name patterns specified in the scope entries of the Administrator's Access Token, as well as on possible filter criteria specified in the request from the Administrator.

-\[ NOTE:

-There is a potential follow-up building on this.

-An ACE Client might want to interact with the same Group Manager to be both Administrator for some groups and member for some other groups.

-In order to keep a single Access Token per Client, the scope would have to generally include some "admin" scope entries as per the AIF data model defined in this document, together with some "user" scope entries as per the AIF data model defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-In the scope entries of the former type, the least significant bit of the Tperm integer and denoting the "List" admin permission is always set to 1 (see above).
-In the scope entries of the latter type, the least significant bit of the Tperm integer is reserved and always 0 (see {{I-D.ietf-ace-key-groupcomm-oscore}}).

-Therefore, "admin" and "user" scope entries can unambiguously coexist in the same 'scope' claim and Authorization Request/Response parameter, and can be easily distinguished by checking the least significant bit of the Tperm integer.

-In turn, this would require to accordingly revise the scope format and the ACE scope semantics integer defined in this document, in order to denote the certain presence of "admin" scope entries and the optional additional presence of "user" scope entries, within a same scope claim/parameter.

-\]

-Future specifications that define new permissions on the admin endpoints at the Group Manager MUST register a corresponding numeric identifier in the "Group OSCORE Admin Permissions" registry defined in {{ssec-iana-group-oscore-admin-permissions-registry}} of this document.

 # Getting Access to the Group Manager # {#getting-access}